ULDP-FL: Federated Learning with Across Silo User-Level Differential Privacy: Experiments

-In this section, we evaluate the privacy-utility trade-offs of the proposed methods (ULDP-AVG/SGD), along with the previously mentioned baselines (ULDP-NAIVE/GROUP-$k$) and a non-private baseline (FedAVG with two-sided learning rates \cite{yang2021achieving}, denoted by DEFAULT).
+We evaluate the privacy-utility trade-offs of the proposed methods (ULDP-AVG/ULDP-AVG-w/SGD), along with the baselines (ULDP-NAIVE/GROUP-$k$) and a non-private baseline (FedAVG with two-sided learning rates \cite{yang2021achieving}, denoted by DEFAULT).
 In ULDP-AVG/SGD, we set the weights as $w_{s,u}=1/|S|$ for all $s$ and $u$, the one using $w^{opt}_{s,u}$ is referred to as ULDP-AVG-w.
 Regarding ULDP-GROUP-$k$, flags $\mathbf{B}$ are generated for existing records to minimize waste on filtered out records, despite the potential privacy concerns.
-Various values, including the maximum number of user records, the median, 2, and 8, are tested as group size $k$ and we report GDP using group-privacy conversion of RDP.
-In cases where $k$ is not a power of 2, the computed $\epsilon$ is reported for the largest power of 2 below $k$, showcasing the lower bound of GDP to underscore $\epsilon$ is large.
+Various values, including the maximum number of user records (ULDP-GROUP-max), the median (ULDP-GROUP-median), 2, and 8, are tested as group size $k$ and we report GDP using group-privacy conversion of RDP.
+In particular, ULDP-GROUP-max would represent an upper bound on the utility achieved by record-level DP in each silo (such as \cite{lowy2021private} and \cite{liu2022privacy}), since there are no deleted records.
+In cases where $k$ is not a power of 2, the computed $\epsilon$ is reported for the largest power of 2 below $k$, showcasing the lower bound of GDP to underscore that $\epsilon$ is large.
 The hyperparameters, including global and local learning rates $\eta_g$, $\eta_l$, clipping bound $C$, and local epoch $Q$, are set individually for each method.
 Execution times are measured on macOS Monterey v12.1, Apple M1 Max Chip with 64GB memory with Python 3.9 and 3072-bit security.
-Most of results are averaged over 5 runs and the colored area in the graph is the standard deviation.
-All of implementations and experimental settings are available at \url{https://github.com/FumiyukiKato/uldp-fl}.
+Most of the results are averaged over 5 runs and the colored area in the graph represents the standard deviation.